vekatze/neut/book/src/modality-and-memory.md

 # Modality and Memory

 Here, we'll see how to interact with the box modality `meta`, which enables borrowing in Neut.
-We'll then see that both `on` and `*e` can be understood as syntactic sugar over this modality, even if they might have looked somewhat artificial at first glance.
+We'll then see that both `on` and `*e` can be understood as syntactic sugar over this modality.

 ## Table of Contents